akeneo/pim-helpcenter/content/md/connectivity/manage-event-subscription.md

 # Configure

-## Configure and verify your request URL
+## Configure and confirm your request URL

 It's better if your Event Request URL is confirmed before saving the form.